The final changes under the second Payment Services Directive, also known as PSD2 came into full force from 31st December 2020.

 What is SCA?

 The principle of SCA is to increase security for electronic payments through the introduction of two factor authentication protocols.
 This is a security process in which you may be asked to verify your identity in two different ways such as with a password or a fingerprint.
-SCA will be used when accessing online payment accounts or shopping online.
+SCA is used when accessing online payment accounts or shopping online.
 Customer authentication is in use today however with PSD2 it is likely to be used more frequently to provide enhanced security.

 My bank is preventing me from adding funds to my online wallet